pdavies011010/atom-xmlvalidate/README.md

 In short:
 - node, npm and Python 2 (>=2.7.0)
+- Some OS specific requirements:
+  - MacOs: XCode
-- Some OS specific requirements: (On Windows I got it to work by first installing: Windows SDK, Visual Studio 2013 Express)
+  - Windows: I got it working by first installing Windows SDK, Visual Studio 2013 Express; although the link above should have 'official'

 To Install:
 ```